tiagobotari/dataline/README.md

 # Dataline

-Simple class to aim the process of data cleaning.
+Simple class to aim for the process of data cleaning.

 Install
 -------